Also known as: Lamp black, Furnace black, Thermal black, Channel black

-Carbon black is the general term used to describe a powdery commercial form of carbon.
-Carbon black is a lot like graphite.
+Carbon black is a lot like graphite and is the general term used to describe a powdery commercial form of carbon.

 In the tire industry, carbon black is used to strengthen and color rubber.
 It is also used to color inks and leather, and to insulate electrical equipment.